kevchu3/openshift4-grafana/README.md

 The prepackaged Grafana operator that ships with OpenShift 4 in the openshift-monitoring namespace is a read-only implementation.
 To import a custom dashboard, this project uses the Grafana operator from OperatorHub provided by the community.

-Inspiration for this customization was taken from [hatmarch's cdc-and-debezium-demo repo].

 ## Disclaimer
 > **Community Operators are operators which have not been vetted or verified by Red Hat.
 Community Operators should be used with caution because their stability is unknown.
 Red Hat provides no support for Community Operators.**